Nurana-A/My_fiction_story/second_story.md

-It’s Narmina!
-Of course it’s Narmina!
+“It’s Narmina!
+Of course it’s Narmina!”

 His voice rang out — so delighted, so full of light, as if he were naming an undeniable truth.